Compensation for damages from the immigration authorities

 Can damages caused by official liability be claimed before the administrative courts?

 No, in principle, civil courts have jurisdiction over actions for official liability (Article 34, Paragraph 3 of the Basic Law).
-Nevertheless, it can be helpful if an administrative court has determined before the civil proceedings that the authority acted unlawfully.
+Nevertheless, it can be helpful if an administrative court has determined prior to the civil proceedings that the authority acted unlawfully.

 Can I suffer disadvantages as a result of the official liability lawsuit?